buedaswag/landing-page/landing-copy.md

 - **Fewer Surprises**: Shifting quality checks earlier means potential issues are found sooner, reducing the cost of more expensive unplanned work.

+4. **Example Project Results**
+   - **The Challenge**: An engineering team struggled with lengthy lead times—nearly a month between code completion and production release.
+Inter-team dependencies and unpredictable handoffs slowed everything down, and feedback arrived too late to prevent issues from reaching end users.
+   - **Our Approach**:
+     - Held a Value Stream Mapping workshop to identify bottlenecks, collaboration gaps, and delayed handoffs.
+     - Created a roadmap that empowered every developer to participate in deployments and detect potential issues earlier.
+   - **The Outcome**:
+     - Significant Lead Time Reduction: Deployment lead time dropped from 28 days to 10 days, enabling faster feedback and iteration.
+     - Improved Coordination: With clear responsibilities, the team could plan releases more effectively and respond to changes quickly.
+     - Better Quality Control: Earlier detection of defects meant fewer disruptions for both the team and end users.

+5. **Example Project Results**

+- **The Challenge**
+  A small group of developers handled all production deployments, causing 28-day lead times and irregular releases.

+- **Our Approach**
+  - Ran a Value Stream Mapping workshop to find bottlenecks and missed handoffs.
+  - Empowered the entire dev team to deploy and set a weekly release cadence.

+- **The Outcome**
+  - **64% Lead Time Reduction**: From 28 days down to 10.
+  - **Frequent Releases**: Weekly or biweekly, not monthly.
+  - **Fewer Surprises**: Earlier quality checks minimized costly rework.

 - **Primary Call to Action**: [Let's Talk About Your Improvement Goals]
 - OR
 - **Primary Call to Action**: [What would you like to improve?]